MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

     1. Update the *DatalakeURL* parameter with the link to your Data Lake Storage URL and the *EnvironmentAPI* parameter with the link to your Environment Web API endpoint.
         :::image type="content" source="media/byodl-8.png" alt-text="Update the DatalakeURL and EnvironmentAPI parameters":::
-    1. Select each table shown in the Queries section and select to configure the connection from the notification.
+    1. Select each table shown in the Queries section and configure the connection.
         :::image type="content" source="media/byodl-9.png" alt-text="Select a table to configure the connection":::
-    1. For each connection, select Organizational account and login with your account.
+    1. For each connection, select Organizational account and sign in with your account.
         :::image type="content" source="media/byodl-10.png" alt-text="Configure the connection using your organizational account.":::
-    1. Once all connections are configured and there are no more warnings, select Next.
+    1. Once all connections are configured and there are no more warnings, select **Next**.
-    1. Select Publish.
+    1. Select **Publish**.
 Do not change any data mapping configuration.
         :::image type="content" source="media/byodl-11.png" alt-text="Publish the dataflow without making any changes.":::
 1. The **CoE BYODL Makers** will now start refreshing - wait for the refresh to finish.
             :::image type="content" source="media/byodl-12.png" alt-text="Wait for the CoE BYODL Makers dataflow to finish.":::